bluespec/Toooba/README.md

 still working out robust mechanisms to import C code, which is used in parts of the testbench.]

-This repository contains one sample build directory, to build an RV64ACDFIMSU simulator, using Verilator Verilog simulation.
+This repository contains two sample build directories, to build an RV64ACDFIMSUxCHERI simulator, using Bluesim and Verilog simulation.
 The generated Verilog is synthesizable.
+There are also RVFI-DII variants of these to be used with [TestRIG](https://github.com/CTSRD-CHERI/TestRIG).

 #### Simulation

-We currently only support verilator simulation.
-There is also some code related to simulation on Bluespec's Bluesim and iVerilog, but these are currently not working and not being maintained.
+We currently only support Bluesim and Verilator simulation.
+There is also some code related to simulation on iVerilog, but this is currently not working and not being maintained.

 ----------------------------------------------------------------
 ## Source codes